LumaKernel/visit-ts/README.md

       level3: {
         // ... up to level10: still typed correctly
         level10: {
-          level11: "deeply nested" // May be typed as 'unknown' }
+          level11: "deeply nested", // May be typed as 'unknown' },
-      }
-    }
-  }
+      },
+    },
+  },
 };
 ```

-This limitation only affects TypeScript's static type checking - the runtime behavior remains fully functional at any nesting depth.
+This limitation only affects TypeScript's static type checking - the runtime
+behavior remains fully functional at any nesting depth.

 ## Development